 Get your bearings.
-The southern and western coasts have fine beaches and calm waters, while the eastern, more rugged Atlantic coast is popular with surfers (watch out for undertows here) – the best-known surfing sport is Bathsheba, where you can also have a soak in tide-pools.
+The southern and western coasts have fine beaches and calm waters, while the eastern, more rugged Atlantic coast is popular with surfers (watch out for undertows here).
+The best-known surfing sport is Bathsheba, where you can also have a soak in tide-pools.

 Alternatively, snorkel at Folkestone Marine Park & Museum.
 The artificial reef here, created by the sinking of the Stavronikita after it was destroyed by fire, is open to experienced divers only.
-But there’s a recreational zone with an inshore reef where snorkellers can admire sea anemones, sea lilies, corals, sponges and more, plus a visitor centre with an aquarium, a children's playground, a basketball court, a snack bar and picnic benches.
+But there’s a recreational zone with an inshore reef where snorkellers can admire sea anemones, sea lilies, corals, sponges and more, plus a visitor centre with an aquarium, playground, basketball court, snack bar and picnic benches.

 Go on an underwater adventure in a real submarine with Bridgetown’s Atlantis Submarines Tour, which takes you down into the ocean to see the island’s glorious marine life at play in a coral reef that began forming 20 million years ago.
 Accompanied by a narration, the trip has a height restriction of 3ft minimum.

 Explore the crystallized limestone cavern of Harrisons Cave with its stalactites and stalagmites (sometimes joining in the middle to form a pillar), its waterfalls and its emerald pools.
 Kids love trundling inside in the little electric tram.